Aspire – Endeavour – Succeed

 David Nieper Academy….
 A compelling vision for a new dawn

 The David Nieper Academy is born to deliver a transformational education for the young people of Alfreton aged between 11 and 18.
-The highest academic standards will be accompanied by support for staff personal development focusing on excellence, challenging all students to achieve their best.
+The highest academic standards will be accompanied by support for staff personal development – with a focus on maintaining excellence – challenging students to reach their full potential.

 Our objective is for all children in the academy to raise their aspirations.
 We aim to give students the winning combination of a good education and the life skills for future employability.